-Rugs are one of those furnishings that date back to centuries and have been used as art to depict excellent artisan skills.
-The antique carpets are still being hunted down and have been discovered in the Middle East.
+Rugs are one of those furnishings that date back centuries and have been used as art to depict excellent ancient artisanal skills.
+These antique carpets are still being hunted down and have been discovered in the Middle East.
 Archaeologists and anthropologists take a keen interest in studying the rugs as artifacts of ancient times.
 Although the techniques used to make them are still used today, some have been modernized by technology and designs.

 - Early Rugs:

-Pazyryk Carpet was one of the earliest rugs found in Siberia at the Pazyryk burial mound and thus named after it.
-Dating back to 4500 BCE, you can still see the vibrant colors of the beautifully architected pile carpet.
-Knotted pile rugs date even before that as the most ancient ones found were made in 2500 BCE.
-The inhabitants of Indus valley were known for using spindles to invent the first ever weaving material.
-Persia also highlights the history of rugs, but since natural materials were used to make them, only a few are found today.
+Pazyryk Carpet was one of the earliest rugs found in Siberia at the Pazyryk burial mound and thus is named after it.
+Dating back to 4500 BCE, you can still see the vibrant colors of the beautifully crafted pile carpet.
+Knotted pile rugs date even before that, as the most ancient ones found were made in 2500 BCE.
+The inhabitants of the Indus valley were known for using spindles to invent the first ever weaving material.
+Persia also highlights the history of rugs, but since natural materials were used to make them, they have decayed and only a few can be found today.

 - 11th Century Indian Rugs:

 When the first Muslim invaded the Indian subcontinent in the early 11th-century, Indian carpet weaving began from then.
 By the 15th-century, carpet weaving had established its firm ground in India, and examples of the beauty still exist today.

 - 13th Century American Rugs:

 Although American rugs are not quite often heard to be famous, in fact, historians and travelers consider the 13th-century American rugs as one of the most valuable antique rugs.
 They displayed different recurring themes such as dragons, eagles, and serpents.
 If we look at the curtain styles and patterns of the same time-period, we come to see that they look very similar to the rugs.
 Usually, the carpets were made to complement the curtains.